commonhaus/foundation/bylaws/3-cf-council.md

 - **Public Access:** Meetings are generally open to the public, except for confidential matters.
 - **Meeting Minutes:** Minutes and summaries of key decisions and discussions are stored in a GitHub repository as per our [Record Keeping policy][records].

-### Electronic Participation and Action by Written Consent
+### Electronic Participation and Decision-Making

 Efficient participation and decision-making are essential for geographically dispersed CFC members.
-Here's how electronic methods are used:

-- **Remote Involvement:** CFC members actively participate in meetings through teleconferencing or video conferencing tools.
+- **Remote Involvement:** Meetings are conducted through teleconferencing and video conferencing tools.
-- **Decision Making Outside Meetings:** Decisions can be made through written consent, following the [decision-making process][consensus], with proper [notice][] and [record keeping][records].
+- **Decision Making Outside Meetings:** Decisions are made outside of formal meetings through written consent, adhering to the [decision-making process][consensus], with appropriate [notice][] and [record keeping][records].
-- **Effectiveness:** Actions by written consent require majority approval, suitable for urgent or straightforward decisions.

-### Quorum for Meetings
+### Quorum

-- **Quorum Requirement:** A quorum at any CFC meeting requires attendance by a majority of the total number of CFC members to ensure decisions are made with adequate participation and representation.
+- **Quorum for Synchronous Meetings**: Presence of a majority of CFC members constitutes a quorum.
-- **Adjournment in Absence of Quorum:** If a quorum is not present at a meeting, a majority of the CFC members present may adjourn the meeting until a quorum is achieved.
+- **Quorum for Asynchronous Decision-Making**: Participation of a majority of CFC members constitutes a quorum.

-- **Reduced Quorum for Disqualified Members:** If any CFC member is disqualified from voting on a particular matter, the quorum required for that matter is reduced accordingly.
-Suspended CFC members (if any) are also not counted for the purposes of quorum.
+**Adjustments for Disqualifications**: If any member is disqualified from a particular matter (for example, abstention due to a conflict of interest), the quorum is adjusted to exclude them.
+Similarly, suspended members are not counted for quorum purposes.

-### Decision-Making Process
+### Voting

-- **Consensus-Based Approach:** The CFC strives to make decisions based on consensus, adhering to the Lazy Consensus model outlined in [General Decision Making][consensus].
-This approach emphasizes collective agreement and accommodates diverse viewpoints.
-- **Voting as a Last Resort:** If a consensus cannot be reached, the CFC resorts to voting.
-Decisions are then made by a simple majority of the voting CFC members present unless a supermajority is required.
-- **Supermajority Requirement:** Certain critical decisions require a supermajority vote.
-A supermajority is defined as at least two-thirds of the total number of CFC members.

-## Extended Governance Committee (EGC)

-### Matters Requiring Supermajority Vote

-The following matters must be approved by a supermajority vote of the CFC:

-- Amending the Bylaws or Articles of Incorporation.
-- Approving mergers, consolidations, or dissolution of the Foundation.
-- Changing the size or eligibility requirements of the CFC.
-- Major changes to the Foundation's structure or operations.
+The CFC prioritizes and prefers using [consensus for decision-making][consensus].
+Voting is a final part in that process, and is used primarily to resolve disagreement.

+Most decisions can proceed with majority approval, but critical decisions require a supermajority to proceed.

-- Suspending or revoking membership for an individual or project.
-- Any changes to the definition or rights of membership.
+- **Significant operational decisions**: Critical decisions impacting the foundation's operations must be approved by a supermajority (2/3rds) of all CFC members.
+This includes suspending or revoking membership for an individual or project, or changes to the Foundation's operations.

-- Other significant decisions as determined by the CFC.
+-**Policy, Bylaws or other significant structural changes:** Major policy changes and amendments to bylaws must be approved by a sumpermajority (2/3rds) of all EGC members.
+This includes decisions such as amending the foundation's Bylaws or Articles of Incorporation, significant alterations to the foundation's structure or operations, and changes that broadly impact member projects.

+- **Overruling CFC Decisions:** In instances where the CFC makes a decision, a supermajority vote of the EGC, or a supermajority (2/3rds) of all CF members, can override the CFC's decision, ensuring a balance of power and representation within the foundation's governance structure.

 ## Committees and Delegation